ariandelms/ariandelms/README.md

 - this is ariel
- i'm working for make world easier.😎
+ i'm working to make world easier.😎